Recording: Duaa Altaee Discussing Sexual Harassment with University of Michigan HR (NIH Grant Project)

-In a 2015 recording, Duaa Altaee, a University of Michigan research coordinator, is speaking with Human Resources after reporting sexual harassment within the Department of Radiology on a project funded by an NIH grant.
-Duaa initially reported the conduct to the lead research coordinator, who took her to the Vice Chair of Research, Dr. Isaac Francis, who confirmed that the situation met the criteria for sexual harassment and referred the matter to Department Chair Dr. Reed Dunnick, who at the time was one of the most powerful radiology chairs in the country.
+In 2015, Duaa Altaee, a University of Michigan research coordinator, spoke with Human Resources after reporting sexual harassment within the Department of Radiology on an NIH-funded research project.
+Duaa initially reported the conduct to the lead research coordinator, who referred the matter to Vice Chair of Research Dr. Isaac Francis.
+Dr. Francis concluded that the reported conduct met the criteria for sexual harassment and referred the matter to Department Chair Dr. Reed Dunnick.

-Dr. Dunnick subsequently met with Duaa.
-During this meeting, he made a racially insensitive comment, referring to Duaa as “racially ambiguous.”
+Dr. Dunnick subsequently met with Duaa Altaee.
+During that meeting, he referred to Duaa as “racially ambiguous.”

-In the recorded conversation with HR, Human Resources first stated that no formal investigation would be conducted (at the 3:40 mark) and repeated this position later in the conversation.
+In the recorded conversation with Human Resources, HR stated that no formal investigation would be conducted (at the 3:40 mark) and later repeated that position during the same conversation.

 Author Image